 In September of 2016, the National Wildlife Federation, America’s largest wildlife conservation and education organization, recognized us for having successfully certified our wildlife habitat through its Garden for Wildlife program.

-We certified our mountainous habitat in response to the “Dog Head” fire and the sudden influx of both birds and wildlife on our property.
+We certified our mountainous habitat in New Mexico in response to the “Dog Head” fire and the sudden influx of both birds and wildlife on our property.

 We call this place our “little slice of heaven” but the wildlife and birds call it “home”.